Index of Theatre Instructors:

 Diane spent this past summer with Junior Theatre as an AmeriCorps member, and is thrilled to be returning as an AmeriCorps member and an acting instructor!

-(Teaches: Creative Theatre Fun, Acting, Broadway)
+(Teaches: Creative Theatre Fun, Broadway Babies, Acting)

 Megan Fennelly is enjoying her 5th year as a Theatre Instructor at Davenport Junior Theatre.
 Megan teaches Creative Theatre Fun and Acting 1.
 Growing up, Megan started her own acting career at Junior Theatre when she was 8 years old.
 She started taking classes and worked her way up to the Mainstage Company where she had fun performing in such shows as Alice in Wonderland, Tom Sawyer and Stone Soup.